Brett-Kennedy/CountsOutlierDetector/README.md

 **max_dimension**s: int

-The maximum number of columns examined at any time.
+The maximum number of columns examined.
 If set to, for example, 4, then the detector will check for 1d, 2d, 3d, and 4d outliers, but not outliers in higher dimensions.

 **threshold**: float

 Used to determine which values or combinations of values are considered rare.
 Any set of values that has a count less than threshold * the expected count under a uniform distribution are flagged as outliers.
-For example, if considering a set of three columns, if the cardinalities are 4, 8, and 3, then there are 4*8*3=96 potential combinations.
+For example, if considering a set of three columns, if the cardinalities are 4, 8, and 3, then there are 4 * 8 * 3=96 potential combinations.
 If there are 10,000 rows, we would expect (under a uniform distribution)
             10000/96 = 104.16 rows in each combination.
 If threshold is set to 0.25, we flag any combinations that have less than 104.16 * 0.25 = 26 rows.
 When threshold is set to a very low value, only very unusual values and combinations of values will be flagged.
 When set to a higher value, many more will be flagged, and rows